OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Folder Structure

 System applications can be found in "/Applications".
-For user-installed apps, you can use installipa <sup>[7]</sup> to navigate to the appropriate folders:
+For user-installed apps, you can use [IPA Installer Console](http://cydia.saurik.com/package/com.autopear.installipa) to navigate to the appropriate folders:

 ```
 iOS8-jailbreak:~ root# installipa -l